cardano-scaling/hydra/docs/docs/tutorial/index.md

 - Docker containers are published regularly
 - Some projects provide system-level packages for installation and/or pre-built binaries for various platforms
-- Building from source is always an option.
+- Building from source is always an option
-- Some projects provide system-level packages for installation and/or pre-built binaries for various platforms.
+- Some projects provide system-level packages for installation and/or pre-built binaries for various platforms
 - Building from source is always an option.

 Please check out each project's GitHub pages for more options.

 ## Step 1.
 Connect to Cardano

-The Hydra Head protocol requires a connection to the Cardano layer 1 network to verify and post protocol transactions in a trustless way.
+The Hydra Head protocol requires a connection to Cardano layer 1 to verify and post protocol transactions in a trustless way.
 Start by setting up a `cardano-node` on the public testnet.
 With Mithril, you can skip synchronizing the whole history and get started quickly.

 Download the latest blockchain snapshot using `mithril-client` configured for the `pre-production` network: